datawire/telepresence-actions/install/README.md

 # Telepresence install action

-The Telepresence install action installs the Telepresence binary in the Github runner at a specific version (optional) so the binary is available for other steps of the workflow.
+The Telepresence install action installs the Telepresence binary in the Github runner at a specific version (optional) so it is available for other steps of the workflow.

 **Note**: It only supports Unix systems for now.